Team Up - 2 Hour Workshop

 • Person A: New question categories (data concern — questions.js)

-• Person B: UI redesign or new visual theme (styling concern — styles.css, index.html)
+• Person B: UI redesign or new visual theme (styling concern — style.css, index.html)

-• Person C (if 3-person team): New feature like a timer, difficulty selector, or score animations (logic concern — script.js)
+• Person C (if 3-person team): New feature like a timer, difficulty selector, or score animations (logic concern — app.js)

-• Each person creates a branch named after their feature
+• Each person creates a branch on their fork, named after their feature

 • Key rule: each person works on different files (this is why Workshop 2 matters!)